China critical of Aust’s virus probe call

 Senior Australian lawmakers have also questioned Beijing’s transparency over the pandemic.

-But China’s embassy in Canberra said in a statement late on Tuesday that Australian lawmakers were acting as the mouthpiece of Trump and “certain Australian politicians are keen to parrot what those Americans have asserted and simply follow them in staging political attacks on China”.
+But late on Tuesday China’s embassy in Canberra accused Australian lawmakers of acting as the mouthpiece of Trump insisting ‘they are keen to parrot what those Americans have asserted and simply follow them in staging political attacks on China”.

 The White House has been fiercely critical of China and the WHO, and has withdrawn US funding from the UN agency.